ndd21/PHYS281/docs/demo-functions.md

 ## Function arguments

-In the above examples there are some functions that take @(arguments), i.e., variables that are passed to them that they then use.
+In the above examples there are some functions that take [arguments](glossary.md#argument), i.e., variables that are passed to them that they then use.
 In the function definition each variable within the brackets is separated by a comma.